Antony Armstrong-Jones, 1st Earl of Snowdon: The arts

+He was provost of the Royal College of Art from 1995 to 2003.

 Personal life

-Snowdon was married twice, first to Princess Margaret (1960 to 1978) and secondly to Lucy Mary Lindsay-Hogg (1978 to 2000).
+Snowdon was married twice, first to Princess Margaret (1960 to 1978), and secondly to Lucy Mary Lindsay-Hogg (1978 to 2000).

 First marriage

 In February 1960, Snowdon, then known as Antony Armstrong-Jones, became engaged to the Queen's sister, Princess Margaret, and they married on 6 May 1960 at Westminster Abbey.
 The ceremony was the first royal wedding to be broadcast on television.
 Despite the enthusiasm of the public, some critics disapproved of a commoner marrying into the royal family.
 The couple made their home in apartments at Kensington Palace.
 He was created Earl of Snowdon and Viscount Linley, of Nymans in the County of Sussex, on 6 October 1961.
-The couple had two children: David, 2nd Earl of Snowdon, born 3 November 1961, and Lady Sarah, born 1 May 1964.
+The couple had two children: David, born 1961, and Sarah, born 1964.

 The marriage began to collapse early and publicly; various causes may have been behind the failure.
-On Margaret's end there was her penchant for late-night partying, while on Snowdon's part there was his undisguised sexual addiction ("'If it moves, he'll have it', was the summing-up of one close friend.") "'[T]o most of the girls who worked in the Pimlico Road studio, there seemed little doubt that Tony was gay'.
+On Margaret's end, there was her penchant for late-night partying, while on Snowdon's part there was his undisguised alleged sexual addiction ("'If it moves, he'll have it', was the summing-up of one close friend", writes biographer de Courcy).
+Anne de Courcy, in her 2008 authorised biography, writes "'[T]o most of the girls who worked in the Pimlico Road studio, there seemed little doubt that Tony was gay'.
 To which Tony responds: 'I didn't fall in love with boys – but a few men have been in love with me.'"
-The authorised biography by Anne de Courcy (2008) reveals a series of affairs with women, including a 20-year relationship with his mistress Ann Hills, and that Armstrong-Jones did not deny that he was bisexual.

-In his 2009 memoir, Redeeming Features, British interior designer Nicholas Haslam claimed that he had an affair with Snowdon before the latter's marriage to Princess Margaret and that Snowdon had also been the lover of Tom Parr, another leading interior designer.
+Snowdon's entry in the Dictionary of National Biography identifies him as bisexual, a label which he never denied during his life.
+In his 2009 memoir, Redeeming Features, British interior designer Nicky Haslam claimed that he had an affair with Snowdon before the latter's marriage to Princess Margaret and that Snowdon had also been the lover of Tom Parr, another leading interior designer.
+De Courcy reveals a series of affairs with women, including a 20-year relationship with his mistress, journalist Ann Hills, which lasted from 1976 until her suicide in 1996.